|Image: Boone Avenue is a highlight of the Grand Avenue Tour. © NPS Foto, royalty free.|

 |Image: Broadway, or Main Cave, is a colossal underground canyon. © NPS Foto, royalty free.|

-The Mammoth Cave is so huge, it extends over two mountain ranges.
+The Mammoth Cave system is so huge, it extends over two mountain ranges.
 Once the cave systems in both mountains were explored separately, until the connection between both was found in the 1960s.
 The second cave, Flint Ridge was nearly as big as Mamoth cave.
 The formal name of the whole system is Mammoth-Cave-Flint-Ridge-System, but as this name is rather long it is simply called Mammoth Cave.

 Several entrances of the cave system were separately developed for tourists.
 Some of them were not known to be the same cave, so they have their own names.
 Some show caves are closed now or only visited on so called historic cave tours.
 Being the biggest, most important and best developed cave Park in the World, there are numerous different tours of all lengths, durations, and physical conditions.
 Rather new is a photography tour, which is much appreciated by amateur cave photographers.